 Taka took us to three izakayas during our night out, all which were slightly different, so we could see the array of options.
 We were glad to have him along, because from the very start it was clear we weren’t going to be able to figure out the system quick enough.
 Of course, we couldn’t read anything, so that was a little daunting, but due to the fact that each bar was crowded with a line, service was moving fast, so you need to have your order ready!

 The first bar we stopped was what I would call a traditional izakaya.
 I wouldn’t have known it was a bar I could go in from the street by the look of it.
 It’s the narrow doorway in the picture at the top of this post.
 The space was small, with long, cramped tables packed with businessmen in suits.
 They were perhaps a little miffed by the two American tourists crashing their happy hour, but they took it in stride and soon we weren’t standing out like fish in a lobster shop.
-Taka ordered us some sake and a few dishes of typical bar food, which consisted of sausage dumplings, sashimi and cucumbers with chili sauce.
+Taka ordered us some sake and a few dishes of typical bar food, which consisted of sausage dumplings – like gyoza, sashimi, and cucumbers with chili sauce.

 The drinks you might expect to order at izakayas are similar to just about any bar.
 Beer, sake, and mixed drinks are the most popular.
 We had a mix of different drinks, from Japanese whiskey to Chu-Hi, a Japanese drink made with shōchū and carbonated water, beer, sake…you name it, we tried it.
 Don’t expect to get too creative.
 It’s just a bar!